figment-networks/datahub-learn/network-documentation/avalanche/tutorials/add-a-vadilator.md

 ![wallet.ava-change-network-to-fuji](../../../.gitbook/assets/wallet.ava-change-network-to-fuji.png).

-Select the Fuji option instead of Mainnet.
+Select the `Fuji` option instead of `Mainnet`.

 ![select-fuji-network](../../../.gitbook/assets/select-fuji-network.png).

 To  `Add Validator` you need to add coins in the Wallet.

-For adding the coin in the Wallet, Click on this Link (https://faucet.avax-test.network).
+For adding the `coin` in the Wallet, Click on this Link (https://faucet.avax-test.network).

 ![avax-request-fund](../../../.gitbook/assets/avax-request-fund.png).